-On a date within eight (8) Business Days following the Expiration Date ("Confirmation Date"), the Subscribing Agent will send to each exercising Rights holder (or, if shares of common stock are held by a nominee, to such nominee) a confirmation showing (i) the number of shares of Convertible Preferred Stock purchased pursuant to the Basic Subscription Right; (ii) the number of shares, if any, acquired pursuant to the Over-Subscription Privilege and/or Over-Allotment Privilege (for Record Date stockholders who are exercising all of the Rights originally issued to them); and (iii) the per share and total Subscription Price for the shares.
-All payments by an exercising Rights holder must be in U.S. dollars by check drawn on or wire transfer from a bank or branch located in the United States and payable to "Special Opportunities Fund, Inc."
+On a date within eight (8) Business Days following the Expiration Date ("Confirmation Date"), the Subscribing Agent will send to each exercising Rights Holder (or, if shares of common stock are held by a nominee, to such nominee) a confirmation showing (i) the number of shares of Convertible Preferred Stock purchased pursuant to the Basic Subscription Right; (ii) the number of shares, if any, acquired pursuant to the Over-Subscription Privilege; and (iii) the per share and total Subscription Price for the shares.
+All payments by an exercising Rights Holder must be in U.S. dollars by check drawn on or wire transfer from a bank or branch located in the United States and payable to "Special Opportunities Fund, Inc."